orbisnull/env-vault/README.md

+# Description

-This is a python scripts for get encrypted environment vars from external (http) path
+This is a scripts for get and set encrypted environment vars from external (http) path encrypted yaml file.

-#Usage
+# Usage

 ``` bash
 bash